Mizzou upset bid falls short against #1 ranked Georgia

 Georgia wouldn’t take their first lead of the game until late in the fourth quarter after a Daijun Edwards one-yard touchdown run put them ahead 26-22.

-Cook went 20/32 with 192 yards and one touchdown.
+Cook went 20 for 32 with 192 yards and one touchdown.
 Cody Schrader led Mizzou in rushing as he had six carries for 89 yards (14.8 ypc).

 Dominic Lovett led the Mizzou receivers with six receptions for 84 yards.